 #3.
 Great Usability (as measured by return visits and analytics data)

 #4.
 Great Traditional SEO (as measured by server speed and keyword densities etc)

 Get any of those four completely wrong and you’re in trouble.
 But as long you’re doing well with higher priorities on that list, you’ll be able to survive.
 Let me explain:

 Some websites have minor technical problems or poor keyword optimisation but deliver a valuable user experience (UX) and still rank well.
 Even with the indexing problems that arise from misaligned keyword densities, SEO can be improved so long as the resulting links and social media interactions provide relevant ‘signals’.
 Increasingly, Google work out what keyword density you should have by analysing the content with the best off-page signals and simply defining that as the standard… so don’t be afraid of becoming that standard any way you like!
 Just be prepared to do the leg-work until Google recognise those signals.

 Some websites have minor technical problems and poor UX but host great content.
 These will still rank well because the content will be naturally prone go viral, creating more ‘signals’.
 Sites with technical issues, poor UX and mediocre content can even rank well if the marketing team are good enough to get interactions anyway, for example by targeting the audience more specifically or offering well-tailored promotions to get more interactions.

 With all that said, there’s no point in getting found if your content isn’t good enough to convert visitors into customers.
 So in balance, you need to stop thinking about pleasing the search engines and just start pleasing your customers!

-So there you have it… another thousand or so words that you may as well not have read.
-Stop thinking about SEO and start thinking about being the best brand you can be for your customers.
+So there you have it… another thousand or so words about SEO that you may as well not have read.
+Now stop thinking about SEO and start thinking about being the best brand you can be for your customers.